IamTheCarl/grid_engine/documents/THE_VISION.md

 ## Research and Development

 I don't want the game to completely hold your hand the whole time.
-I think it's fun to have to experiment and discover.
+It's fun to have to experiment and discover.
 To unlock tech you must do research and development, which should help you to learn the base technologies that higher technologies depend on.
 You'll have to complete some challenges in some cases.
 In others, taking pictures of machines and products of your factories will count toward your research.
 You can also gain a lot of research by exploring ruins, but that's completely optional.

-(Joel Note 1: I believe we should have materials have consistent properties to allow for real layering and understanding to emerge as with real science.
-We should have a game loop of roughly:

-Observation: My toaster doesn’t work. ( I'm dying often )
-Question: Is something wrong with my electrical outlet? ( How can I improve against these challenges? )
-Hypothesis: If something is wrong with the outlet, my coffeemaker also won’t work when plugged into it. (
-Experiment: I plug my coffeemaker into the outlet.
-Result: My coffeemaker works!
-Conclusion: My electrical outlet works, but my toaster still won’t toast my bread.
-Refine the hypothesis: My toaster is broken.
-(End Edit Proccess Day 1)
 ## Economy

 There is a plan for an in-game economy.
 No I will not charge real money for the in-game money.
 What do you think this is?
 A pay to play?
-In-game  money can be used as a way to obtain tech you have not yet unlocked, or to traid with other players.
+In-game  money can be used as a way to obtain tech you have not yet unlocked, or to trade with other players.
 Server admins can also use it to make up for balance issues in resource generation.

-## Bioms
+## Biomes

-In comparison to Minecraft, I want bioms to be massive.
+In comparison to Minecraft, I want biomes to be massive.
 The reason for this is to help motivate the player to build logistics and transport systems, such as trains.

 ## Death